Life Cycle - Natural Environment (1A)

 In this lab the students will look at their packets included in the module and try to determine if the organisms came from aquatic or land environments and then they will try to figure out why the organism lives in his particular environment.

-Clams: Live in the marine environment.
+Clams: Live mainly in the marine environment.
 The shell helps protect clams from organisms that eat them and to keep them clean from mud in which they live.
 Clam shells also have different shapes that help them burrow more efficiently.
+They can live from shallow to deep water.
+(ADJECTIVES: white, ridges, shell)

-Seaweed: Present in the water environment, usually with gas bubbles to help it float.
+Seaweed: Found in the marine environment, usually with gas bubbles to help it float.
 There is no need for roots.
 Many seaweeds are green, but some are red or brown.
 They are all able to make their own food.
+(ADJECTIVES: Green, long)

-Coral: Live in the marine environment, usually in shallow water.
+Coral: Live in the marine environment, usually in shallow, clean water.
 Eat small detritus that falls on tentacles.
-Each hole is an individual organism.
+Each hole represents an individual organism.
+(ADJECTIVES: white, holes)

 [Dictionary]